-This is an update from a previous version of Facebook Messenger where messages from non-friends would be sorted into the “Other” folder in your Messenger inbox.
+This is an update from older versions of Facebook Messenger where messages from non-friends would be sorted into the Other folder in your Messenger inbox.

 There are four different ways to hide or delete messages on Facebook:

-- Archiving a conversation will move it out of your Inbox and into the “Archived” folder.
-This action is reversible.
+- Archiving a conversation will move it out of your Inbox and into the Archived folder.
+The action is reversible.